JiwonJJeong/weather-app-clean/README.md

 - An Object can be deconstructed to its values using ...Objects.values(objectName)
 - AppendChild() only appends one node
 - You can clone nodes
-- work with Date objects (use existing functions!)
+- Work with Date objects (use existing functions!)
 - Fetch objects already returned as JS object, not JSON
 - Event listner requires e.preventDefault() to prevent page reload
-- event listener second parameter for callbacks requires a function reference, not just the function
+- Event listener second parameter for callbacks requires a function reference, not just the function

-### Attribution
+## Attribution

 <a href="https://www.flaticon.com/free-icons/sun" title="sun icons">Sun icons created by Good Ware - Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/partly-cloudy" title="partly cloudy icons">Partly cloudy icons created by Sudowoodo - Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/overcast" title="overcast icons">Overcast icons created by Edi Prast - Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/rain" title="rain icons">Rain icons created by bqlqn - Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/snow" title="snow icons">Snow icons created by Freepik - Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/search" title="search icons">Search icons created by Chanut - Flaticon</a>